ietf-wg-acme/acme/draft-ietf-acme-acme.md

 certificate.
 Once the certificate is issued, the order enters the "valid" state.
 If an error occurs at any of these stages, the order moves to the "invalid" state.
-The order also moves to the "invalid" state if it expires, or one of its authorizations enters a final state other than "valid" ("expired", "revoked", "deactivated").
+The order also moves to the "invalid" state if it expires or one of its authorizations enters a final state other than "valid" ("expired", "revoked", or "deactivated").

 ~~~~~~~~~~
  pending --------------+